CalamityTeam/CalamityModMusicPublic/README.md

 # CalamityModMusic
-The private repository for the Calamity Music Mod.
+The private repository for the Calamity Music Mod